 I flew into Kampala, the capital of Uganda, on December 29th.
 Chris had arrived the day before for a meeting.
 I got a taxi into the city and found him at our hotel, the lovely Kampala Serena.
-It felt great to have a little luxury after 10 days roughing it in Ethiopia.
+It felt great to have a little luxury after 10 days backpacking in Ethiopia.
 Kampala is a nice, fairly small and clean capital city, with a big mall and a movie theater- we got to see Avatar.

 On the 31st, our driver picked us up and drove us to the southwestern edge of Uganda, right next to Bwindi Impenetrable Forest (home to the Ugandan mountain gorillas).
 The scenery the whole way was beautiful and although the drive was long, it was totally worth it.
 About 6 pm we crossed the border into Rwanda, and found ourselves just outside of Volcano National Park